Kamaleshwa/2c.ARP_RARP_PROTOCOLS/README.md

 ## Client:
 1. Start the program
 2. Using socket connection is established between client and server.
-3. Get the IP address to be converted into MAC address.
+3. Get the IP address to be converted into MAC address
 4. Send this IP address to server.
 5. Server returns the MAC address to client.
 ## Server: